Arthur Johnson image

 Johnson says much of his life savings went into a 1998 lawsuit, Rowe Entertainment v.
 William Morris, that sought to stop discrimination in the music industry.

-The defendants were Black concert promoters who asserted that they had been excluded from the market for promoting events with white music artists and major Black music artists due to racially discriminatory and anti-competitive practices.
+The plaintiffs were Black concert promoters who asserted that they had been excluded from the market for promoting events with white music artists and major Black music artists due to racially discriminatory and anti-competitive practices.

 Throughout his life, Johnson, who worked for famous artists such as Teddy Pendergrass, Prince, Luther Vandross, Run-DMC, and Rick James, fought for racial equality, and civil and human rights.